Magnetic geometry of M dwarfs in the southern PLATO field

 \subsection{Small-scale magnetic fields}

 Figure~\ref{fig:figure9} presents the magnetic properties of our targets as a function of the rotation period.
-The left panel shows the small-scale magnetic field strength $\langle B_I \rangle$, while the right panel displays the ratio between the large-scale magnetic field reconstructed by ZDI and the small-scale field ($\langle |B_{\mathrm{v}}| \rangle / \langle B_I \rangle$).
+The left panel shows the small-scale magnetic field strength $\langle B_I \rangle$, while the right panel displays the ratio of the large-scale magnetic field reconstructed by ZDI to the small-scale field ($\langle |B_{\mathrm{v}}| \rangle / \langle B_I \rangle$).
 We compare our results to those of M dwarfs from the literature, in particular objects studied by \cite{2010MNRAS.407.2269M} and \cite{2017NatAs...1E.184S}, which serve as comparison samples.

-The measured values of $\langle B_I \rangle$ for our targets are generally consistent with those reported by \cite{2017NatAs...1E.184S}, who showed that stars hosting dominant dipolar fields — particularly rapid rotators — can reach or even exceed the magnetic saturation level while exhibiting significant intrinsic dispersion (see Figure~\ref{fig:figure9}, left).
-In our sample, three targets lie slightly below the saturation line but remain compatible with this dispersion.
+The measured values of $\langle B_I \rangle$ for our targets are generally consistent with those reported by \cite{2017NatAs...1E.184S}, who showed that stars hosting dominant dipolar fields—particularly rapid rotators—can reach or even exceed the magnetic saturation level while exhibiting significant intrinsic dispersion (see Figure~\ref{fig:figure9}, left).
+In our sample, three targets lie slightly below the saturation line, but remain compatible with this dispersion.
 PM~J05408--3323 stands out with a notably lower $B_I$, while reflecting its slow rotation and weak magnetic field; this measurement is also more uncertain than for the other stars and should therefore be interpreted with caution, placing it in the expected non-saturated regime.